 The Severity of Whiplash

-Too many victims who have whiplash go home and heal on their own with little to no treatment beyond pain management.
+Too many people who have whiplash go home and heal on their own with little to no treatment beyond pain management.
 This has led to the widespread belief that whiplash cannot be a serious injury.
 However, contrary to popular belief, whiplash varies a great deal in its severity.

 Those who have whiplash, especially after a forceful impact such as a car accident, should always be checked out by a physician.
 Whiplash injuries can come with so much damage that the pain is chronic.
 When left untreated, soft tissue injuries can ultimately become irreversible.